What you should know...

 Limited by guarantee companies are most often formed by non-profit organisations such as sports clubs, workers' co-operatives and membership organisations, whose owners wish to have the benefit of limited financial liability.

 A company limited by guarantee does not have any shares or shareholders (like the more common limited by shares structure) but is owned by guarantors who agree to pay a set amount of money towards company debts.

-Furthermore, there will generally be no profits distributed to the guarantors as they will instead be re-invested to help promote the non-profit objectives of the company.
-If any profits are distributed to the owners, then the company will forfeit its right to apply for a charitable status.
+Furthermore, there will generally be no profits distributed to the guarantors as they will usually be re-invested in the business to help promote the non-profit objectives of the company.
+If any profits are distributed to the owners, then the company will forfeit its right to apply for charitable status.

 - The personal finances of the company’s guarantors are protected.
 They will only be responsible for paying company debts up to the amount of their guarantees.

 - 'Limited' status builds trust and confidence amongst clients and investors.
 This type of professional credibility is valuable and can help a company achieve its objectives more effectively.